yoda-pa/yoda/README.md

 #### Aliasing

-This command group contains commands to alias cumbersome commands.
+This command allows you to alias cumbersome commands.

   ```
   # before: shortening a url